After four days of fasting in the Inyo mountains, our group sat in a circle and we each told what happened to us during our time alone.

 Instead of darting back and forth, a person at peace sits still until they know which way to go.
 Then they get up and walk slowly in the right direction, and in the end get there faster than those who rushed.

 In this sense, peace does not mean "non-violence," although that's usually the result.
 Rather, if violence is required—like the killing of an animal for food—it is carried out with respect and reverence.
-After the deed is done, there is peace in the soul.
+After the deed is done, there is peace in

 I believe this is a quality that indigenous peoples often carry.
 This deep-rooted peace emanates through ancient traditions and practices.